mozilla/bigquery-etl/docs/cookbooks/backfilling_a_table.md

 ## Changes that do not require a backfill

-Some tables rebuild their whole history on every scheduled run, so a change to the query — a new column, a corrected calculation, a reworked filter — takes effect across the entire window on the next run(s) with no managed backfill at all.
-This is the case when **both** of these hold:
+Some tables rebuild their whole history on every scheduled run, so a query change propagates across the full window on the next scheduled run with no managed backfill.
+This applies when **both** of these hold (otherwise, use a managed backfill as described below):

-- The table's `scheduling.date_partition_parameter` is `null` **and** `date_partition_offset` is unset (or `0`; unset is the default when the line is absent, and is treated the same as `0`).
-In this configuration each run targets the **whole table** with a `WRITE_TRUNCATE`, rather than a single partition.
-A non-zero offset writes only the single shifted partition, and omitting `date_partition_parameter` entirely defaults it to `submission_date` (a normal one-partition-per-day incremental) — neither rebuilds history.
+- `scheduling.date_partition_parameter` is `null` **and** `date_partition_offset` is unset or `0` (unset defaults to `0`), so each run `WRITE_TRUNCATE`s the **whole table**, not one partition.
+(A non-zero offset writes only the shifted partition; omitting `date_partition_parameter` defaults it to `submission_date`, one partition per day.
+Neither rebuilds history.)
-- The query's own SQL selects the full or a rolling window on every run (e.g. `WHERE submission_date >= DATE_SUB(@submission_date, INTERVAL 180 DAY)`), so a whole-table truncate rewrites history rather than leaving a single day.
+- The query recomputes the full or a rolling window from its sources every run (e.g. `WHERE submission_date >= DATE_SUB(@submission_date, INTERVAL 180 DAY)`), so the truncate rewrites history instead of leaving a single day.

-When both hold, deploy the change and let the scheduled DAG run — the update propagates across history on its own.
-This is independent of the `incremental` label and of whether the table is partitioned.
-A managed backfill would only reproduce the same result behind a staging-validation gate, and a multi-date range would just re-truncate the whole table once per date (only the last run survives).
+**Note** A self-referential table that reads its own prior output does not qualify — a `depends_on_past: true` / `is_init()` first-seen table like `telemetry_derived.clients_first_seen_v3` carries earlier values forward, so a logic change reaches only new rows and must be rebuilt with `--reinitialize-table` (see the table below).

-Do not assume the rebuild landed as expected — confirm it with a query against production after the runs complete (the newest partition is past the deploy date and the changed values look right across the window).
-If the table does not meet both conditions above, or you need a validation gate before the data is live, use a managed backfill as described below.
+When both hold, just deploy and let the DAG run (independent of the `incremental` label and of whether the table is partitioned).
+Validate the change in a dev environment beforehand — once deployed, the scheduled run makes it live with no pre-prod gate — then confirm the rebuild in production (values correct across the window; for a partitioned table, the newest partition is past the deploy date).

 ## What can be backfilled with `bqetl backfill`